Skip to content

 Timeline

-- April 2024: Dax Dasilva visits the Kalaweit-Age of Union Dulan Forest for the first time
+• April 2024 – Dax Dasilva visits the Kalaweit–Age of Union Dulan Forest for the first time

 Iconic Species: Bornean Orangutan

 The decline of Bornean Orangutan populations is primarily attributed to habitat destruction, degradation, and fragmentation, with numbers decreasing by over 82% in the past 75 years.
-Recognized for their exceptional intelligence showcased through complex problem-solving, tool usage, and intricate social behaviors, Orangutans serve as a vital umbrella species endemic to the Indonesian Islands.
+Recognized for their exceptional intelligence showcased through complex problem-solving, tool usage, and intricate social behaviours, Orangutans serve as a vital umbrella species endemic to the Indonesian Islands.

 Understanding their critical role, conservation efforts aim to safeguard their habitats, particularly against threats like the palm oil industry, thereby indirectly protecting the broader ecosystem and ensuring the thriving of associated species within the region.